1987 Florida State Seminoles baseball team

 The 1987 Florida State Seminoles baseball team represented Florida State University in the 1987 NCAA Division I baseball season.
 The Seminoles played their home games at Seminole Stadium.
 The team was coached by Mike Martin in his eighth season as head coach at Florida State.

-The Seminoles reached the College World Series, their ninth appearance in Omaha, where they finished tied for fifth place after recording a win against Arizona State and losses to eventual semifinalists and Texas.
+The Seminoles reached the College World Series, their ninth appearance in Omaha, where they finished tied for fifth place after recording a win against Arizona State and losses to eventual semifinalists LSU and Texas.